open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/UPGRADING.md

 # Upgrade guidelines

+## <0.50.0 to 0.50.0

+Additional properties are not allowed anymore, so care must be taken that no old or misspelled ones are present anymore.
+`helm show values open-telemetry/opentelemetry-operator --version 0.50.0` can be used to list the allowed values.

 ## <0.42.3 to 0.42.3

 A type of flag `autoGenerateCert` has been changed, now it is an object with two attributes `enabled` and `recreate`.